gweidart/evm-flashswap-arb/README.md

 #### Deploy the flash swap contract 📄

-1. Edit network config in `hardhat.config.ts`.(It is currently configured for KCC, however you can also deploy to any EVM compatible chain)
+1. Edit network config in `hardhat.config.ts`.(It is currently configured for ETH, however you can also deploy to any EVM compatible chain)

 2. Copy the secret sample config：